Aerendir/bundle-aws-ses-monitor/Resources/docs/Configuration.md

                 host: your_domain.com # REQUIRED.
 The hostname of your project when in production.
         filter:
             enabled: true # OPTIONAL.
 If false, no filtering of complained recipients will happen. "false" IS VERY RISKY!
             blacklist_time: forever # OPTIONAL.
+NOT YET IMPLEMENTED.
 The amount of time for wich an address has to be blacklisted.
 If "forever" emails will never been sent in the future.
             force_send: false # OPTIONAL.
 If you want to force the sending of e-maills to complained e-mails.
 VERY RISKY!
     deliveries:
         enabled: true # OPTIONAL.
 By default also the deliveries are tracked.